TitilayoMG/Software-Sales-Report/README.md

 # Software-Sales-Report
 This project gain insights into a software company's sales channels, with a focus on the direct and partner sales channels.
-The analysis provides actionable information to sales managers, enabling them to optimize sales strategies, resource allocation, and revenue generation.
+The analysis provides actionable information to sales managers, enabling them to optimize sales strategies, resource allocation, and revenue generation.(The picture below is gotten from freepiks website)

 ![](dataanalytics.avif)